Chart Color Schemes

 Macksville features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.0% of all households, including 20.5% couples with children, 26.2% couples without children, and 16.7% single parent families.
+Family households account for 65.0% of all households, consisting of 20.5% couples with children, 26.2% couples without children, and 16.7% single parent families.
 Non-family households make up the remaining 35.0%, with lone person households at 31.6% and group households comprising 3.4% of the total.
 The median household size is 2.3 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households